SylvainGa/Tesla-Link/README.md

 ## Changelog since forking from srwalter:

+V7.13.1 Fixed a bug in sending Complication reported through ERA

 V7.13.0 Added the following
 - A new Property called "Send enhanced Complications to Crystal-Tesla".
 If your device supports Complication and 64 KB or more of Background Memory, it will send its data to the Crystal-Tesla watch face so this one doesn't have to communicate with Tesla's server (no token required!).